calroc/AVRV/avrvm.rst

       rcall WORD_PFA ; get offset and length of next word in buffer. cpi TOS, 0x15
       breq _byee
+      pushdownw ; save offset and length
       rcall FIND_PFA ; find it in the dictionary, (X <- LFA) cpi TOS, 0xff
+      brne _is_word

+      ; is it a number?
+      popupw ; get the offset and length back rcall NUMBER_PFA
-      breq _byee
+      cpi TOS, 0x00 ; all chars converted? breq _byee
+      mov TOS, TOSL
+      popup
+      ret

+    _is_word:
-      pushdownw ; save a copy of LFA on the stack
+      sbiw Y, 2 ; ditch offset and length pushdownw ; save a copy of LFA on the stack

       ; Calculate PFA and save it in Z.